 The Build-Measure-Learn feedback loop is actually very similar to the Plan-Do-Check-Adjust (PDCA) loop we teach at Lean East.
 Ries explains that the first step of his Build-Measure-Learn loop is to plan the activity by following the loop in the reverse order:

 “We figure out what we need to learn, use innovation accounting to figure out what we need to measure to know if we are gaining validated learning, and then figure out what product we need to build to run that experiment and get that measurement.”

 Build-Measure-Learn = PDCA

 Both the Build-Measure-Learn feedback loop and the PDCA cycle encourage experimentation.
-The main difference in the two approaches is the speed of iterations.
+The main difference between the two approaches is the speed of iterations.

 PDCA is often seen as a slow-paced process where the steps in the planning phase are detailed enough to uncover a simple solution that lasts.
 For process improvement, the planning stage in PDCA can often take longer than the three other steps combined.

-Due to the extreme uncertainty and complexity in today’s innovation, real customer value often cannot be known in advance and thus a product development cycle should favor rapid customer feedback.
+Due to the extreme uncertainty and complexity of today’s innovation, real customer value often cannot be known in advance.
+Thus, a product development cycle should favor rapid customer feedback.
 By focusing on experimentation to learn what customers value earlier in the process, innovators can learn when to push forward and when to pivot.
 When uncertainty is high it is better to prioritize customer feedback (see Ready . . .
 Fire! . . .
 Aim) and minimize planning.

 Minimal Viable Product (MVP)